LabZoneSK/qmatic-servicepoint-status-button/README.md

 Take ticket | page | Show this page if there is open workstation.
 For example> Take ticket.
 Image | image | Image for this button.

-For more questions or if you want to participate, contact me at Twitter: @starosta
+For more questions or if you want to participate, contact me at Twitter: @starosta83